This post contains affiliate links. See policies for more information.

 So, how did I bring new life to this cheap and simple mirror?
 Read on……….

-The materials I used for this DOOR MIRROR MAKEOVER are as follows.
+The materials I used for this DOOR MIRROR MAKEOVER are:

 DOOR MIRROR MAKEOVER STEP 1: Spray paint mirror frame